dettonville/dettonville.org/content/development/testing-mapstruct.md

 The test has nothing in the body.
 However, now there is another annotation (`@ExpectedCompilationOutcome`) there.
-This annotation is a MapStruct specific annotation which tells our testing framework how it should verify the test output.
+This annotation is a Dettonville specific annotation which tells our testing framework how it should verify the test output.

-For this particular test we know that the `CompilationResult` (also MapStruct test specific) is `FAILED`.
+For this particular test we know that the `CompilationResult` (also Dettonville test specific) is `FAILED`.
 And that it will output the 2 specified diagnostics.

-`@Diagnostic` is also MapStruct specific annotation and has the following mandatory members:
+`@Diagnostic` is also Dettonville specific annotation and has the following mandatory members:

 * `type` - This is the class i.e. the Mapper where we expect the error / warning to happen
 * `kind` - What kind of diagnostic this is (error, warning, note, etc.)